 This is also why, if you are waiting for a while to get a table, a smart restaurant with a bar will ask you whether you would like to sit at the bar and have a drink while you wait.

 There are practical reasons for all of this, of course.
 Even if drinks were not so profitable, they would still be a quick way to give your guest something to occupy themselves with while they peruse the menu.
 Complimentary bread has much this same function and there is no profit in it at all.
 Except, that is, in guest satisfaction.
+See:

 A restaurant which serves alcohol wants you to drink.
 They make more money and the more you drink the more you eat.
 The more you eat, the more you drink.
-In fact, if you are willing to sit awhile and continue to order drinks, the need to turn the table quickly may vanish.
+In fact, if you are willing to sit awhile and continue to order drinks, the need to turn quickly turn the table may vanish.
 This is why, especially in pub-style restaurants, after you have finished your meal and dessert, your waiter may ask if you'd like to stay a while and have some more drinks.
 If you say no, your check will appear quickly!
 It's time to get that table filled again.
 But if you want to stay and drink, you suddenly have an extended invite.

 But, let's return to beer for a moment.
 Today, we see more and more restaurants with an extended offering of craft beers, most of them bottled.
 This is actually a much more difficult way for a restaurant-bar to make money.
 You have to deal with a large inventory of beer, much of which may not sell.
 So why do it?
 Because it fits the experience you want to give your guests!
 That beer menu may be just what draws your guests.

 So, while pushing alcohol on you is certainly motivated by profit, profit is not the sole consideration.
 By focusing on the profit from alcohol, many food and restaurant writers assume that serving alcohol in a restaurant is a no-brainer!
 However, just as there are many advantages to serving alcohol, it introduces many potential headaches.